imr/Electric-VLSI/srcj/packaging/ReadmeGNUSrcDwn.txt

   Electric.
 The Electric version is available from Static Free Software at:
     www.staticfreesoft.com/electricIRSIM-8.09.jar

-> Bean Shell
+> Java
-  The Bean Shell is used to do parameter evaluation in Electric.
-Advanced operation that make use of cell parameters will need this plug-in.
-The Bean Shell is available from
+  The Bean Shell is used to do scripting and parameter evaluation in Electric.
+Advanced operations that make use of cell parameters will need this plug-in.
+The Bean Shell is available from:
-    www.beanshell.org.
+    www.beanshell.org

+> Python
+  Jython is used to do scripting in Electric.
+Jython is available from:
+    www.jython.org
+  Build the "standalone" installation to get the JAR file.

 > 3D
   The 3D facility lets you view an integrated circuit in three-dimensions.
 It requires